wwarthen/RomWBW/Source/Doc/Architecture.md

 | _Exit Results_
 |       A: Status (0=OK, else error)
-|       E: Blocks Reaad
+|       E: Blocks Read

 Read Block Count sectors to buffer address starting at current target sector.
-Current sector must be established by prior seek function;
-however, multiple read/write/verify function calls can be made after a seek function.
+Current sector must be established by prior seek function; however, multiple read/write/verify function calls can be made after a seek function.
 Current sector is incremented after each sector successfully read.
 On error, current sector is sector is sector where error occurred.
 Blocks read indicates number of sectors successfully read.

 Caller must ensure: 1) buffer address is large enough to contain data for all sectors requested, and 2) entire buffer area resides in upper 32K of memory.

 ### Function 0x14 -- Disk Write (DIOWRITE)